Ari Goldwag

-Ari Goldwag (born 1979) is an American Orthodox Jewish singer, songwriter, composer, and producer of contemporary Jewish religious music, as well as an author and teacher living in Ramat Beit Shemesh, Israel.
+Ari Goldwag (born April 8, 1979) is an American Orthodox Jewish singer, songwriter, composer, and producer of contemporary Jewish religious music, as well as an author and teacher living in Ramat Beit Shemesh, Israel.
 He was a soloist for the Miami Boys Choir at age 10 and starred on five albums and three videos before his voice changed at age 14.
 He launched a music career after his marriage and move to Israel.
-He has released seven solo albums, and composes songs and produces albums for other artists.
+He has released nine solo albums, and composes songs and produces albums for other artists.

 Early life, education, and family

-Goldwag was born in 1979 in Ellenville, New York.
-At age 5 he moved with his family to West Hempstead, where he grew up.
+Goldwag was born on April 8, 1979 in West Hempstead, where he also grew up.
 His father, Murray Goldwag, is a retired math teacher and owner of Murray's Kosher Socks in South Fallsburg.
-His mother was also a public school teacher.
+His mother Meryl was also a public school teacher.

 Goldwag attended the Hebrew Academy of Nassau County for elementary school and the Yeshiva of Far Rockaway for high school.
 He came to Israel in 2000 and studied at the Mir yeshiva in Jerusalem.
 He met and married Talia, a native of Seattle, Washington, in 2001.
 The couple settled first in Jerusalem and later in Ramat Beit Shemesh.
 They have two sons and five daughters.

 Music career

 Child singer

 Goldwag enjoyed singing during his childhood and was a member of Seymour Silbermintz's choir in his elementary school years.
-On his ninth birthday, his mother took him to audition for the Miami Boys Choir; she had to convince him to go up on stage when he panicked at the sight of 200 other boys at the tryout.
+After his ninth birthday, his mother took him to audition for the Miami Boys Choir; she had to convince him to go up on stage when he panicked at the sight of 200 other boys at the tryout.
 He passed the audition and became a member of the choir from 1988 to 1994.
 At age 10 he became a soloist, appearing as a lead vocalist on five Miami albums and three music videos.
 His soloist career ended at age 14 when his voice changed.